 For the disengaged-but-recoverable segment, the priority is re-engagement — reaching out from customer success rather than billing, addressing the underlying friction, and offering a path back to value before requesting payment.

 For the mentally churned segment, the priority is intelligence — understanding what drove their disengagement so you can prevent it in other customers.
 This segment’s interviews are strategically valuable even though the individual customers are not recoverable.
+The guide to interviewing churned customers effectively covers the timing and framing that produces candid responses from this segment.

 One finding that consistently emerges from failed-payment interviews is the role of cancellation flow friction in creating passive exits.
 When a product makes cancellation difficult — requiring multiple steps, burying the option in settings, or inserting retention offers that feel manipulative — a meaningful percentage of customers simply wait for their payment method to expire rather than navigating the cancellation process.
 The payment failure is not an accident; it is the path of least resistance.